tel: +48 22 499 98 98

 Advantages and disadvantages of neodymium magnets NdFeB.

-• Wide application in the industry of new technologies – find application in computer drives, electric drive mechanisms, medical equipment and very highly developed apparatuses.
+• Wide application in the industry of new technologies – are utilized in hard drives, electric motors, medical equipment or various technologically advanced devices.

 Disadvantages of neodymium magnets: